bvberkum/docutils-ext/ReadMe.rst

 My collection of extensions for Python docutils.
 May need latest docutils from SVN.

+For some automated tasks on this project package use ``make [help|..]``.
+There is no setup script yet.

-Current focus is on finishing an rST writer component to make it possibly to rewrite any doctree to reStructuredText format and do all kinds of new stuff.
+Current focus is on finishing an rST writer component to make it possible to rewrite any doctree to reStructuredText format and do all kinds of new stuff with docutils.

 Other development targets (done):
   - Left- and right-margin decoration.